 What does the tiger mosquito look like?

 It is a small black mosquito, between 6-9 mm in length.
-It can be recognized by having a single white line on the back of the head and chest (1).
+It can be recognized by having a single white line on the back of the head and thorax (1).
 Its legs are black with white spots that give it a zebra-like appearance (2).

 Unlike other mosquitoes, the tiger mosquito is diurnal, with great activity in the early morning and especially in the afternoon until sunset.
 It is in these periods when it usually itches.

 Although it also enters houses, it is closely linked to outdoor spaces, where it finds vegetation among which to hide to rest.
 Its ideal habitat is humid and shady corners.
 In them, in addition to finding a refuge, they usually find artificial places to breed.

 Females use all kinds of natural or artificial containers to hold a little water.
 Pot dishes, vases, buckets, rain gutters, any object that may contain water is susceptible to being used by the tiger mosquito to reproduce because the females will deposit their eggs on their walls, above the water level.
 These eggs are tolerant to dry periods, and will hatch when covered in water.

 They are not great fliers, so they are not far from the place where they were born, especially if they have everything they need there: shelter, shade, blood and water to reproduce.
 They move a radius of between 200 and 500 meters from their breeding place.

 As in all mosquitoes, only the females bite.
 They do this because they need blood proteins for the development of eggs.

 Unlike other mosquitoes, the tiger mosquito can bite multiple times for a single meal.
 So a single mosquito can cause a few welts.
 Its activity is concentrated during sunrise and in the afternoon, stretching until twilight.